Password authentication for web and mobile apps (e-book)

 yescrypt is a password-based key derivation function (KDF) and password hashing scheme.
 It builds upon Colin Percival's scrypt.
 This implementation is able to compute native yescrypt hashes as well as classic scrypt.
 For a related proof-of-work (PoW) scheme, see yespower instead.

-Download (current release notes, original release notes):
+Download the primary, full-featured implementation in C (current release notes, original release notes):

 Follow this link for information on verifying the signatures.